 Periods and all the inconveniences that come along with them are a normal part of most of our lives and they can often come at less-than-ideal times.
-Fortunately, with a bit of planning, there is now a way to manipulate your period to delay its arrival and hold off all the annoying side effects that come with it.
+Fortunately, with a bit of planning, there is now a way to delay your period's arrival and hold off all the annoying side effects that come with it.
 This delay can be really convenient if you suffer from painful periods or bad PMS and have a big event, vacation, or competition coming up.

 How to Delay Your Period